MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

 >
 ![Username Label Constraints](assets/username_constraints.png)

 After setting up our subviews, we'll need to connect them to code.
 Create a new `PostHeaderCell.swift` that is a subclass of `UITableViewCell`.
-Make your file containts the following:
+Make your file contains the following:

     import UIKit